hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-[HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
+[HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

+K8s is celebrated for its scalability, self-healing capabilities and compatibility, which make it a preferred choice for developers and organizations.
+Despite those benefits, operating K8s clusters and managing the deployed applications can present challenges.

+Its ability to automate deployment, scaling, and management of containerized workloads has revolutionized the way organizations build, deploy and manage their applications.
+K8s has emerged as a cornerstone technology for managing containerized applications at scale.
+Advancements in artificial intelligence (AI) have opened new horizons for automation, optimization and intelligent decision-making across various domains, including K8s.

+K8sGPT is a tool for scanning the K8s clusters, diagnosing and triaging issues in simple English using AI.
+It detects issues in the K8s cluster and uses supported AI backends to recommend solutions for the issues detected.

+This blog post explores the convergence of K8s and AI through K8sGPT.
+It describes the detailed process to integrate K8sGPT with local LLM to empower K8s in HPE GreenLake for Private Cloud Enterperise.

 ### Prerequisites